linode/docs/docs/networking/vpn/configure-openvpn-client-devices.md

 Windows has no native SCP or SFTP support.
 See [our Filezilla guide](/docs/tools-reference/file-transfer/filezilla) to use it for transferring the files.

-## Installing Client-Side Software
+## Client-Side Configurations

 ### Android

 Android uses OpenVPN Connect to manage OpenVPN connections.
-If you have a Linux computer with the package `gvfs-backends` installed, or a Windows computer, you can connect the device by USB and it will be seen as an external USB device.
+If you have a Linux computer with the package `gvfs-backends` installed, or a Windows computer, you can connect the device by USB and it will be visible in the system's file manager as an external USB device.
 If you have Apple OS X, you need to first install [Android File Transfer](https://android.com/filetransfer/).

 {: .note }
 >
 >This example walkthrough was done with Android 5.1.1 and OpenVPN Connect 1.0.5.

-1. Ensure that your Android device is fully updated and install [OpenVPN Connect](https://play.google.com/store/apps/details?id=net.openvpn.openvpn) from the Google Play Store.
+1. Ensure that your Android device is fully updated and install [OpenVPN Connect](https://play.google.com/store/apps/details?id=net.openvpn.openvpn).

     ![Google Play Store OpenVPN Connect](/docs/assets/google-play-openvpn-connect.png)

 2. Ensure that [Media Transfer Protocol](https://en.wikipedia.org/wiki/Media_Transfer_Protocol) is enabled.
 In **Settings** > **Storage** > **overflow menu** > **USB computer connection**, **Media device (MTP)** should be checked.
 Connect your Android device by USB to your computer.

-3.  **Menu** > **Import** > **Import Profile from SD card**.
+3. Import the VPN profile; **Menu** > **Import** > **Import Profile from SD card**.
 Navigate to the profile location, tap it and then tap **SELECT**.

     ![OpenVPN Connect profile imported](/docs/assets/openvpn-connect-android-profiile-imported.png)